klaviyo/klaviyo-swift-sdk/README.md

 Rich push notification is the ability to add images, gifs and videos to your push notification messages that Apple has supported since iOS 10.
 In order to do this Apple requires your app to implement a [Notification service extension](https://developer.apple.com/documentation/usernotifications/unnotificationserviceextension).
 Following the below steps should help set up your app to receive rich push notifications.

-Note that the initial release of this feature will only support images with gifs and videos to follow.
+> :warning: **Note that the initial release of this feature will only support images with gifs and videos to follow.**

-### Prerequisites

-* Your app should already support receiving push notifications.
-Refer to the section above on push notifications on how to do this.
-* Once your app supports push notifications, the user should have given your app permission to send push notifications in order for rich push notifications.

 ### Step 1: Add notification service app extension to your project